-I use Fujifilm X-series cameras and lenses, which have a unique colour response and ‘feel’.
-For intimate music events, they have the advantage of being completely silent.
-Performers usually have no idea that I’m there, and are surprised later to see such close-up images.
+I use Fujifilm X-series mirrorless cameras and lenses, which have a unique colour response and overall feel.
+For intimate events, they can have the advantage of being completely silent.
+Performers and presenters often have no idea I’m there, and are surprised later to see such close-up images.

-Music can enable people to connect in powerful ways.
-Capturing this connection is a great challenge for a photographer, as the moments can be so fleeting.
+The arts can enable people to connect in powerful ways.
+Capturing this connection is a great challenge for a photographer as the moments can be so fleeting.
 The challenge is even greater when the events take place in low-light venues, where flash would be inappropriate.
-This is where the Fujifilm X-series cameras really excel.